 All rights reserved.

-IntroductionEver since data-execution prevention (DEP) manifested in modern CPUs as the no-execute bit (NX) feature became available to ward off code injection attacks by letting an operating system flag non-code pages as non-executable, two types of attack methods, called ROP and JOP, have come into use to get around NX.
+IntroductionEver since data-execution prevention (DEP) in the form of the no-execute bit (NX) feature of modern CPUs became available to ward off code injection attacks by letting an operating system flag non-code pages as non-executable, two types of attack methods, called ROP and JOP, have come into use to get around NX.
 JOP stands for Jump-Oriented Programming, and ROP stands for Return-Oriented Programming.

-These are code-reuse attacks meaning they do not provide code, but rather they utilize snippets of code (called gadgets) that are in libc or the program being attacked, which are located in executable pages.
-They execute code by providing a sequence of addresses to jump to (JOP) or to return to (ROP).
-These addresses point to the gadgets that are within the software that is being attacked.
+These are code-reuse attacks meaning they do not provide code, but rather use data in non-executable pages to cause snippets of code (called gadgets) in executable pages such as libc or the program being attacked, to be run under the control of said data.
+An example means of doing this is by overrunning a data buffer that is known to be unfortunately located on the stack.
+They execute code by providing a sequence of addresses to return to (ROP) in the stack-based approach or to jump to (JOP).
+These addresses always point to the gadgets that are within existing software that is fully allowed to run.
 Both JOP and ROP rely on the ability of hackers to analyze library and program code to locate the gadgets in the versions of each that they are targeting.

 Gadgets typically consist of just one or two instructions,